 Create custom virtual services on sidecar proxies

 In addition to creating custom virtual services on an ASM ingress gateway, you can also specify request routing rules for applications in a cluster to access services in traffic lanes by creating virtual services on all sidecar proxies.
-Different from custom virtual services on an ASM ingress gateway, gateways
+Different from custom virtual services on an ASM ingress gateway, gateway

 fields are no longer required for virtual services on sidecar proxies.
 You need to specify the cluster domain of the mocka